MestreSales/mestresales.github.io/content/post/comments-are-live/index.md

 I'm not going into detail about this, as it will increase this post's size by a lot.
 Comment below or e-mail me if you'd like to know how I set all this networking part out.

 With this last paragraph you can already assume that I am reverse proxying requests from my subdomain to the local container directly, and that the connection is secured (as it uses HTTPS).
+Just make sure anyone on the internet can access:
+- `/web/privacy.html`, as it contains the privacy statement
+- `/web/markdown-help.html`, that helps users with markdown
+- `/web/iframe.html`, that actually lets you embbed remark42 in the website
+- Any `css`, `svg` or `jpeg` file under `/web/`
-Just make sure anyone on the internet can access the endpoint `/web/privacy.html`, as it contains the privacy statement, as well as everything under `/auth` and `/api`.
-I think you can lock the rest!
+- As well as everything under `/auth` and `/api`, to allow for requests to the backend I think you can lock the rest!

 Now, **don't forget to set the secret environment variable** if you haven't, on the backend.
 Use some online service if you have to generate it, [example](https://jwtsecret.com/generate).